Tox Tables for the CIH Exam

 It's a lot of information, so I divided the 65 contaminants into four tables with 11 to 19 contaminants each, grouped by general type.
 They are designed to help you remember the pattern created by the X's (for easier duplication, should you choose to memorize them).
 If you are comfortable with one group of contaminants then you could focus on the others.

 There are 65 total contaminants.
 I included these because many (31) were included on NIOSH's Chemical Topics page, many (15) are included on the Bowen EHS Flash Cards, seven (7) can be found on both, and 12 were contaminants I decided to add.
 All health effects information in the tables comes from the TLV basis of the ACGIH TLV book.

 I hope that they can help you organize and memorize important toxicologic information and pass the CIH Exam!

 Rustin Reed, PhD, CIH, CSP

-Dr. Reed is a Certified Industrial Hygienist, a Certified Safety Professional and an educator whose professional and research experiences have focused on industrial hygiene in the mining industry.
-As a project manager, he successfully managed all industrial hygiene-related personnel, equipment, budgets and activities and prepared progress and final reports for a $1.4 million, interdisciplinary research project funded by NIOSH.
-His current research interests include the use of modern machine learning techniques to develop risk index protocols for mine sites and to estimate core temperature and fatigue in real-time using external physiology.
-Dr. Reed currently serves as the Chair of the AIHA Mining Working Group and the Secretary-Elect of the Arizona AIHA Local Section.
+Dr. Reed is a Certified Industrial Hygienist, a Certified Safety Professional, and an educator whose professional and research experiences have focused on industrial hygiene in the mining industry.
+He manages multi-million-dollar interdisciplinary health and safety research projects funded by NIOSH.
+His current research interests include diesel exhaust, heat strain, evaluation of safety training, and the use of machine learning to improve safety and health.
+Rustin served as the Chair of the AIHA Mining Working Group and the Secretary of the Arizona AIHA Local Section.